Elliot Colburn

 Elliot Haydn George Colburn (born 6 August 1992) is a British Conservative Party politician.
-He has been the Member of Parliament (MP) for Carshalton and Wallington since the 2019 general election.
+He was the Member of Parliament (MP) for Carshalton and Wallington from the 2019 general election until he lost his seat in 2024.
 Colburn also served as councillor for the Cheam ward on Sutton Council from 2018 to 2022.

 Early life

 Colburn was born at St Helier Hospital and Queen Mary's Hospital for Children in St Helier, London.
-He grew up in Sutton, London.
-He attended Carshalton Boys Sports College.
-He has campaigned for the Conservative Party since the age of 13.
-Colburn studied politics at Aberystwyth University.
-He worked as a parliamentary assistant for the Sutton and Cheam MP Paul Scully, and Scotland Secretary Alister Jack.
-Colburn has also worked as a public affairs officer for South West London Health and Care Partnership.
+He grew up in Sutton, London, and attended Carshalton Boys Sports College.
+Colburn has campaigned for the Conservative Party since the age of 13, and studied politics at Aberystwyth University.

+After graduation Colburn worked as a parliamentary assistant for the Sutton and Cheam MP Paul Scully, and Scotland Secretary Alister Jack.
+He has also worked as a public affairs officer for South West London Health and Care Partnership.

 Colburn was a Conservative candidate in the 2014 Sutton Council election for Wallington North ward, and came fourth.
 In the 2016 referendum on membership of the European Union, Colburn supported Brexit.
 He was elected to Sutton Borough Council as one of the three Conservative councillors for Cheam ward at the 2018 election, and sat on the council's People Committee and Scrutiny Committee.
-He stood down his council seat in 2022.
+He resigned from his council seat in 2022.

 Parliamentary career

 Colburn was selected as the Conservative candidate for Carshalton and Wallington on 11 February 2019.
-He was elected as an MP in the 2019 general election with a majority of 629 votes, defeating the incumbent Liberal Democrat MP Tom Brake, who had represented the seat since 1997.
+He was elected as an MP in the 2019 general election with a majority of 629 and 42.4% of the vote, defeating the incumbent Liberal Democrat MP Tom Brake.
 His campaign included local promises to extend the London Overground to Sutton, and to oppose the settling of gypsies and travellers in the local area.

-He has been a member of the Petitions Committee and the Women and Equalities Committee since 2020.
-He is vice-chair of the All Party Parliamentary Group on HIV/AIDS.
+Colburn joined the Petitions Committee and the Women and Equalities Committee in 2020.
+He was vice-chair of the All Party Parliamentary Group on HIV/AIDS.
 Colburn submitted a letter of no confidence in Prime Minister Boris Johnson following the publication of Sue Gray's report on Partygate in May 2022.

-Colburn endorsed Penny Mordaunt in the July 2022 Conservative Party leadership election, and again in the October 2022 Conservative Party leadership election.
+Colburn endorsed Penny Mordaunt in the July–September 2022 Conservative Party leadership election, and again in the October 2022 Conservative Party leadership election.

+He lost his seat in the 2024 general election and was replaced by Liberal Democrat MP Bobby Dean.

+Post-parliamentary career

+Following his defeat at the 2024 general election, Colburn was appointed as Public Affairs and Campaigns Manager at Samaritans.